European railway safety legislation

 Common safety methods

 Common safety methods (CSMs) are developed by ERA to help establish a single market for rail transport services and ensure that safety is maintained at a high level and, when and where necessary and reasonably practicable, improved.
-They aim to provide a common approach to assess the level of safety and performance of operators at EU level and in Member States.
+They aim to provide a common approach to assessing, supervising and managing railway safety at EU level and in Member States.

 Under ROGS, transport undertakings and infrastructure managers must comply with CSMs as part of their SMS.
 CSMs are adopted by the European Commission and published as Regulations, which are directly applicable in each Member State.